Understanding Inventory Costs Under Different Accounting Methods

 Production Costs Under Absorption Costing

 Under absorption costing, which is required for external financial reporting under GAAP, a broader range of costs is included in inventory.
-This method absorbs all manufacturing costs—both fixed and variable—into the inventory valuation Worth keeping that in mind..
+This method absorbs all manufacturing costs—both fixed and variable—into the inventory valuation Simple, but easy to overlook..

 Direct materials and direct labor costs are the most obvious components.
 These are the costs of raw materials that become part of the finished product and the wages paid to workers who directly manufacture the goods.
-Additionally, variable manufacturing overhead such as utilities and supplies used in production are included Not complicated — just consistent..
+Additionally, variable manufacturing overhead such as utilities and supplies used in production are included Easy to understand, harder to ignore..

 Importantly, fixed manufacturing overhead is also absorbed into inventory under this method.
 This includes factory rent, depreciation of production equipment, and salaries of production supervisors.
-These costs remain in inventory until the goods are sold, at which point they are expensed as cost of goods sold.
+These costs remain in inventory until the goods are sold, at which point they are expensed as cost of goods sold That alone is useful..

 Variable Costing Approach

 Variable costing, often used for internal decision-making, takes a more restrictive view of what constitutes inventory.
-Under this method, only variable production costs are included in inventory valuation Small thing, real impact..
+Under this method, only variable production costs are included in inventory valuation.

 Basically, while direct materials, direct labor, and variable overhead are still part of inventory, fixed manufacturing overhead is treated differently.
 Instead of being absorbed into inventory, fixed overhead is expensed immediately as a period cost.
 This approach provides clearer insight into the incremental costs of production but is not acceptable for external financial reporting.